 - Next, follow the "Linking a Program using a Monitor" steps below to run a Program on your PC/Mac.

 Linking devices & PINs for Running Programs (via Computer monitor/Smart TV)

 After you create your Programs you can run them on specific devices by linking them via a PIN code.
 This method also enables you to display the same Program on multiple devices (in these cases, you will still have to link the devices individually, so the Program will not be playing in sync across all of them, but the content being displayed will be the same).

 Linking a Program using a Monitor or Smart TV (for System Admins)

-- If using your widescreen TV as a PC/Mac monitor, open your browser and login to your intranet as the targeted Contributor for the JostleTV Program you wish to run.
+- If using your widescreen TV as a PC/Mac monitor, open your browser and login to your platform as the targeted user for the JostleTV Program you wish to run.

 - If using a Smart TV, or similar display device, connect it to the internet, either directly through your router with an ethernet cable or by setting up your TV’s wireless connection (usually found in its Network Settings menu).
 Also, log into your Jostle platform via the Jostle desktop or mobile app.

-- Go to your intranet's Main Navigation, click the action menu icon (three dots) next to the Admin Settings link.
+- Go to your platform's Main Navigation, click the action menu icon (three dots) next to the Admin Settings link.